Skip to content

-I couldn’t be happier that these rich tones are getting a place in our homes.
-Warm colors are also trending, like beige, tan, and terracotta.
+I couldn’t be happier that these rich tones are getting a place in our homes after years of gray and blue!
+Warm colors in general are also trending, like beige, tan, and terracotta.

 Here are some warm greens that will have you digging out your paint trays and rollers!